Consistent energy-momentum trace couplings of fluids: CONCLUSION

 We have shown this by considering the fluid Lagrangian given by Brown using Lagrange multipliers and also Schutz's Lagrangian expression using velocity potentials.
 The former is considered better as all the independent variables are explicitly expressed in the Lagrangian function and each variable is associated to a physical quantity.
 Yet, the expression using velocity potentials is equally valid and can have the advantage of having a simpler form to work with as the variables are hidden within the velocity function.
 By checking the conservation equations, we notice that the divergence of energy-momentum tensor does not vanish and indeed the coupling of geometry with the matter trace leads to contributions that do not preserve the conservation equations, most notably the entropy contributions.
-These conservation equations have also been verified by deriving them both from the field equations and the fluid's equations of motion, further confirming their validity and internal consistency.
+It has been shown that entropy perturbations in cosmological fluids are associated with large-scale perturbations in curvature hypersurfaces in multifluid interactions~\cite{Malik:2002jb,Malik:2004tf}, a topic to be further investigated in future work.
+The conservation equations have also been verified by deriving them both from the field equations and the fluid's equations of motion, further confirming their validity and internal consistency.
+Additionally, we attempted to identify the new contributions with dark matter and dark energy to better understand their possible interaction.
+The Schutz formulation lends itself quite naturally to yield a dark matter contribution.

 The most significant implication of the findings is that $f(R,T)$ models with linear expressions of the matter trace do not lead to new physics compared to their $f(R)$ counterparts.
 They only lead to modified equations of state.
-Thus, studying the physics of non-minimal trace coupling requires the consideration of strong geometry-matter couplings or higher order models.
+Thus, studying the physics of nonminimal trace coupling requires the consideration of strong geometry-matter couplings or higher-order models.
 On a positive note, this finding means that, since models liner in the matter trace only affect the equation of state, we can map the results from such models done using the on-shell Lagrangian to the proper equations of state.

-It is clear that our results apply to any modified theory of gravity that contains non-minimal couplings with perfect fluid matter.
+Our results apply to any modified theory of gravity that contains nonminimal couplings with perfect fluid matter.
 We expect that many results in this direction require a careful reinvestigation.

-\subsection{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

 We thank Tiberiu Harko and Francisco Lobo for their useful comments on this preprint.
-Eissa Al-Nasrallah acknowledges the funding provided by Kuwait University through its graduate student scholarship programme.
+E.A. acknowledges the funding provided by Kuwait University through its graduate student scholarship program.